5jvm0u4/How-to-flash-klipper-firmware-on-BigTreeTech-Octopus/README.md

 Image credit: [Klipper Installation *NO SD CARD* PART 2, (DFU MODE)](https://youtu.be/NkSNBOTtZ6g?si=veryoF8daVonJYZ4)

-Flash the firmware, replace with your ID
+Flash the firmware with this commend, replace the placeholder with your ID

     make flash FLASH_DEVICE=XXXX:XXXX